oat-sa/taohub-articles/forge/workflow-engine/create-a-process-definition-with-the-authoring-service.md

 ### 3.2.
 Process checker

-Building a process could be a complex task.\
+Building a process could be a complex task.<br/>

 Frequent mistakes are:

 -   forgetting to define a process as the first one